MicrosoftDocs/powerapps-docs/powerapps-docs/developer/control-framework/create-custom-controls-using-pcf.md

     > [!NOTE]
     > Building the solution in the debug configuration, generates an unmanaged solution package.
 A managed solution package is generated by building the solution in release configuration.
 These settings can be overridden by specifying SolutionPackageType property in cdsproj file.

-4. The generated solution files are located in `\bin\debug\`.
+5. The generated solution zip file is located in `\bin\debug\`.
-5. You should manually import the solution using the web portal by taking the solution.zip file.
+6. You should manually import the solution using the web portal once the zip file is ready.

 ## Adding custom controls to entity or a field